 Your Committee finds that building farm to school connections can improve student access to healthy, local foods, provide numerous public health benefits, and contribute to the local agricultural industry.
 Your Committee further finds that procuring local food provides a long-term revenue stream for farmers and other food producers, promotes market diversification, and increases income and economic growth opportunities for individual farmers.
 Your Committee believes the proposed geographic preference provided by this measure will provide the flexibility that will help increase the purchase of more locally-grown agricultural products.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Agriculture and Environment that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 369, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 369, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 702, H.D.
+1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
+No. 702, H.D.
+2.

 Respectfully submitted on behalf of the members of the Committee on Education,

 JUSTIN H. WOODSON, Chair